practicingruby/practicing-ruby-paid/posts/v7/006-infrastructure-alt.md

-In particular, it's worth noticing that file permissions and ownership are explicitly specified in the recipe, that the actual location of the file is configurable, and that Chef will send a notification to restart God whenever this file gets created.
+In particular, it's worth noticing that file permissions and ownership are explicitly specified in the recipe, that the actual location of the file is configurable, and that Chef will send a notification to restart God whenever this file changes.
 All of these things are the sort of minor details that are easily forgotten when manually managing configuration files on servers.